-Stovall has served RI as committee member, regional Rotary Foundation coordinator, training leader, president’s representative, endowment/major gifts adviser, and Council on Legislation delegate.
-In 1994-95 he hosted a Rotary Peace Forum in Senegal that led to the formation of what is now the Rotarian Action Group for Population & Development.
+Stovall has served Rotary as committee member, regional Rotary Foundation coordinator, training leader, president’s representative, endowment/major gifts adviser, and Council on Legislation representative.
+In 1994-95 he hosted a Rotary Peace Forum in Senegal that led to the formation of what is now the Rotarian Action Group for Population and Development.

-Stovall has received the Avenues of Service Citation and The Rotary Foundation’s Citation for Meritorious Service and Distinguished Service Award.
-He and his wife, Kim Waters, a past Rotary district governor, are Foundation Benefactors, Major Donors, and Bequest Society members.
+Stovall has received the Avenues of Service Citation, the Rotary Foundation Citation for Meritorious Service, and the Rotary Foundation Distinguished Service Award.
+He and his wife, Kim Waters, a past district governor, are Foundation Benefactors, Major Donors, and Bequest Society members.

 Rotary Club of Ragusa